-The type of variation in word order between Adv-P-Det and Det-Adv-P discussed above is not restricted to focus adverbs.
-Similar observations can be made about a rather different group of adverbial modifiers, the so-called approximative adverbs like almost, nearly, virtually, etc., which tend to co-occur with a proper subset of the determiners (cf. Klein 1998).
-In particular universal, negative and superlative determiners may be preceded by such adverbs: almost all students, nearly every week, virtually anything, almost the last thing.
+N Adv-in-the N % in-Adv-the 19 49 only in the even in the 1213 1380 1.5% 3.4% 0% N 19 49 0 19 only in the 19 only in the 1213 49 even in the 1380 made about a rather different group of adverbial modifiers, the so-called approximative adverbs like almost, nearly, virtually, etc., which tend to co-occur with a proper subset of the determiners (cf. Klein, 1998).
+In particular universal, negative, and superlative determiners may be preceded by such adverbs: almost all students, nearly every week, virtually anything, almost the last thing.
 When these determiners are embedded in PPs, word order variation arises: almost in all cases versus in almost all cases.
-In a large database of Dutch adverbial expressions, collected by Hoeksema from written sources and computer corpora, with the help of a number of associates,15 a striking trend was noted: from primarily PP-external combinations, to predominantly PP-internal combinations.
-Table 8 shows the emerging preference for P-Adv-Det over a period of three centuries, and Figure 1 presents the same data in the form of percentages of P-Adv-Det order.
+In a large database of Dutch adverbial expressions, collected by Hoeksema from written sources and computer corpora with the help of a number of associates, 14 a striking trend was noted: from primarily PP-external combinations, to predominantly PP-internal combinations.
+Table 8 shows the emerging preference for P-Adv-Det over a period of three centuries, and Fig. 1 presents the same data in the form of percentages of P-Adv-Det order.
 It is clear that the change in question is close to completion.